 Great news!
 Due to the success of the first Thermal Imaging Cameras Loan Project in Suffolk communities throughout autumn 2022 – spring 2023, The Suffolk Climate Change Partnership (SCCP) is running the scheme again.

-Our easy-to-use cameras can be used to scan homes and community buildings to identify potential areas where excessive heat loss is occurring.
-As the images are easiest to interpret when it’s at least 10°C warmer inside than out, this is mainly a winter activity, and we will be running this project from November 2022 to April 2023.
+The project enables Community Groups and Parish/Town Councils to borrow thermal imaging cameras and appropriate equipment in order to carry out community heat loss surveys for households in their community.
+As the images are easiest to interpret when it’s at least 10°C warmer inside than out, this is mainly a winter activity, and we will be running the project from November 2023 to April 2024.

 Why take part?

 By surveying homes, you can help reduce heating bills for homeowners in your community by helping them find ways to make their homes more energy efficient, so they stay warmer for longer.
 Equally importantly, improving the energy efficiency of homes in your community will reduce the homes’ carbon emissions, helping Suffolk reach its ambition of net zero by 2030 and becoming the Greenest County.

 The cameras can be used to scan homes to identify potential areas where there is excessive heat loss, to help pinpoint where homeowners could install additional insulation in walls or draught proofing around windows and doors etc. Results can be used to encourage people to undertake easy DIY fixes, enable community bulk purchasing of materials such as loft insulation, and signpost households to schemes which can help those on lower incomes such as Warm Homes Suffolk.

 Training will be provided in how to use the cameras and how to interpret the heat loss images, and resources will be made available to support communities and groups.
 We are in the process of arranging a webinar with some of last year’s participants to enable shared learning and knowledge.